mani-barathi/musicplayer/README.md

 # Octave
 A music player developed using python.
-Features include switching directory, queue song, displaying running time, list which shows all songs where user can scroll and select song, swithcing dark and light theme .
+Features include switching directory, queue song, displaying running time, list which shows all songs where user can scroll and select song, switching between dark and light theme .

 #### Packages Used
 1. **Tkinter** for GUI